-- generally accepted accounting principles and auditing standards - the Oregon Municipal Audit Law and the related administrative rules - federal, state and other agency rules and regulations related to financial awards
+- generally accepted accounting principles and auditing standards - the Oregon Municipal Audit Law and the related administrative rules

-Our Responsibility under U.S. Generally Accepted Auditing Standards and OMB A-133
+Our Responsibility under U.S. Generally Accepted Auditing Standards

 As stated in our engagement letter, our responsibility, as described by professional standards, is to express opinions about whether the financial statements prepared by management with your oversight are fairly presented, in all material respects, in conformity with U.S. generally accepted accounting principles.
 Our audit of the financial statements does not relieve you or management of your responsibilities.